Will you receive Social Security checks when you qualify?

 Taxing carbon emissions could even finance an add-on, completely optional Social Security private retirement accounts, he argues.
 A revenue-neutral option that would allow for people to invest in private retirement accounts is one of the multiple options the commission Mitchell served on in the early 2000s proposed.

-Another option is taxing financial services at a very low rate, Fitchner suggested.
+Another option is taxing financial services at a very low rate, Fichtner suggested.
 When people sell a stock, they pay a very small percentage that goes to the Securities and Exchange Commission.
 It could be pennies per transaction.
-But tacking on a very low tax on stock sales could make a measurable difference, Fitchner argues.
+But tacking on a very low tax on stock sales could make a measurable difference, Fichtner argues.

 Cut benefits